 How can we achieve a future where all citizens are fully involved and integrated?
 How can we ensure high-quality and inclusive education systems in such a dynamic and rapidly changing society?
 What skills and education policies are needed to foster an active citizenship that is committed to sustainable development?
 What measures ought to be taken to establish articulated mechanisms for the international financing of education?

-The Education Working Group will be coordinated by the Argentine Ministry of Education and will address two main issues:
+The Education Working Group is chaired by the Argentine Ministry of Education, Culture, Science and Technology and addressed the following main issues:

 In a scenario of deep social transformation, it is fundamental to discuss the education pillars for the foreseeable future.
-In this context, there is a pressing need to identify the skills that will be required to achieve full integration of citizens to society, particularly in the labour market, guarantying their full human development throughout their lives.
-These challenges drive us to reflect on cognitive, non-cognitive and digital skills, and how we can promote them through innovative and inclusive education policies, with a special focus on the most vulnerable groups.
+In this context, there is a pressing need to identify the skills that will be required to achieve full integration of citizens to society, particularly in the labour market, guaranteeing their full human development throughout their lives.
+These challenges drive us to reflect on cognitive, non-cognitive and digital skills, and how we can promote them through innovative and inclusive education policies and pedagogical strategies that engage students and promote multiple learning pathways.